Alcohol vs Drug Addiction: Key Differences in Treatment

-Over 18 million Americans face alcohol addiction.
-This makes it the biggest substance abuse problem in the U.S. It shows we really need to know how alcohol and drug addiction are treated differently.
+Over 27 million Americans face alcohol use disorder.
+This makes it the biggest substance misuse problem in the U.S. It shows we really need to know how alcohol and substance use disorder are treated differently.

-Substance abuse is a big health issue in the country.
-Alcohol is the most used substance, but drug addiction is just as tough to treat.
-Each addiction changes the brain in its own way, needing special treatment plans.
+Substance misuse is a big health issue in the country.
+Alcohol is the most used substance, but substance use disorder is just as tough to treat.
+Each condition changes the brain in its own way, needing special treatment plans.

 Studies show alcohol and drug use change the brain in different ways.
 The brain’s reward system reacts differently to each substance.
 So, treatment must focus on these unique changes in the brain.
 Knowing these differences helps create better ways to help people recover.